janikvonrotz/janikvonrotz.ch/content/post/2018-09-21-hiking-in-the-bergell.md

 {{< figure src="/images/Hiking in the Bergell/08_Roofs of Soglio.jpg" title="Roofs of Soglio" >}}

 I hope my brief report inspires you to take some time off and to seek remote places. 😊

+You can download the images in this post in full resolution from my [flickr album](https://www.flickr.com/photos/janik-von-rotz/albums/72157698855198241).